narendra45/terraform_practice/README.md

     # database services in Cloud.
         * RDS --> Upgrades, High availability, load balancing, snapshots/backup is cloud responsibility.
         * Easy to configure.

+# Bastion Host
+    we will create one Ec2 instance in pblic subnet-->Bastion Host Alow back end servers and DB servers to connect from Bastion host